powersj/powersj.io/content/post/maas-curtin-zfsroot.md

 ## ZFS Snapshots & Rollback

 One of the key features of ZFS is the ability to provide snapshots.
-The following demonstrates how to take a snapshot and rollback the entire or part of the filesytem based on that snapshot.
+The following demonstrates how to take a snapshot and rollback the entire or part of the filesystem based on that snapshot.

 ### Snapshot